A Jedi's Fight - A Star Wars Fan Fiction Story

 The Quelan harvester still looked suspicious, but finally he shook his head.

 "No, master Skywalker.
-It was Ronall, my son, who went inside the alcove.
+It was Cemall, my son, who went inside that niche.
 He thought he heard something and wanted to check out."

-Luke looked at Ronall who was still looking very uncomfortable.
+Luke looked at Cemall who was still looking very uncomfortable.

-"I apologize for what you saw, Ronall.
+"I apologize for what you have witnessed, Cemall.
 I know it has horrified you."
 Luke said with compassion.

-"I thought you were dead, master Skywalker," Ronall whispered, "You didn't breath.
+"I thought you were dead, master Skywalker," Cemall whispered, "You didn't breath.
 I felt your pulse and felt nothing.
 I though I'd better warn Cornell."

-"You did well, Ronall.
-I should have informed Cornell in advance about those hibernation sessions."
+"You did well, Cemall.
+I should have informed your father about my hibernation sessions."

 "What's the use of it, kid?"
 Han interrupted.

-"There are a lot of reasons why a Jedi should go into hibernation.
+"There are a lot of reasons why a Jedi should go into hibernation, Han.
 Mostly it's used when wounded.
 Jedi hibernation slows down all important physical functions.
 That give a Jedi the opportunity to reach a place where he can get proper medical treatment.
-It can also used during long space travels."
+It can also be used during long space travels."

 "What if there's no one to wake you up?"
 Han asked.
 "I think you're lucky that Chati used those words."

 "I instructed Chati, Han.
-She had to use the Jedi greeting to wake me up, but I would have woke up by myself in two days."
+She had to use the Jedi greeting to wake me up immediately, but I would have woke up by myself in two days."

 Han grunted, not convinced or satisfied with Luke's answer.
 He looked at Chewbacca and shrugged his shoulders.

-"Master Skywalker, sorry to ask, but would Chati always have interfered, if some one of us would have found you?"
-Ronall asked.
+"Master Skywalker, sorry to ask, but would Chati always have awaken you, if some one of us would have found you earlier.
+I mean before the general had returned?"
+Cemall asked.

-"Yes, Ronall.
+"Yes, Cemall.
 It was unfortunate that I was brought to the Falcon..."

 Chewbacca grunted a very angry comment.

 "Yes, Chewie, it was unfortunate, because Chati had to find a way to enter the Falcon without being noticed.
-She is the youngest among us, the runaway daughter of Toallin, and not all of us take her presence seriously.
-Chati has shown her excellent skills as a Quelan when she realized I had to be awakened, before you and Han would have taken me back to Dalmaran."
+She is the youngest among us, who is not always taken seriously.
+Chati has shown her Force skills when she realized I had to be awakened, before you and Han would have taken me back to Dalmaran."

 Luke had put his hand on Chati's shoulder.

-The harvesters looked in awe at Chati, who sat with a embarrassed face next to Luke.
+The harvesters looked at Chati, who sat with a embarrassed face next to Luke.

 "Never knew, Chati, you're a Jedi Knight too."
-Ronall said and started laughing, "We all treated you as troublemaker, an stubborn girl, and now it turns out you're of more use to Ben than we are."
+Cemall said and started laughing, "We all treated you as troublemaker, an stubborn Quelan woman, and now it turns out you're of more use to Ben than we are."

 "You're a fine young woman, Ma ...
-Chati," Cornell complimented the girl, "We're very glad to have you with us."
+Chati," Cornell complimented the girl, "After all we're very glad to have you with us."

-Chati beamed with pleasure and looked around her fellow Quelans with more confident.
+Chati looked up with a smile and looked at her fellow Quelans with more confident.

 "We accept your apologies, Ben, but you haven't explained what the purpose is of that hibernation state."
 Cornell said.